RedDawe/ML_forex_trading/README.md

 # ML_forex_trading
-It is what it is
+It's not what it's not